Yohannesburg129/Johann_Portfolio/README.md

 * Machine Learning Models: Logistic Regression, K-Nearest Neighbors, Support Vector Machine (SVM), Decision Trees
 * Used CountVectorizer to tokenize each word of each review

-Below are just a few visuals of the data I analyzed.
+Below are just a few visuals of the data I analyzed using Python and Tableau.
 If you'd like a more in-depth look to the process I took, do please click the link and take a look through my code.

-### MPositive/Negative Correlated Words For Yes/No Recommendations
+### Positive/Negative Correlated Words For Yes/No Recommendations
 ![](https://user-images.githubusercontent.com/69922537/155848846-254edabb-ac77-4e81-bce0-37cd3db46a0c.png)

 ### Traveller Type Breakdown by Middle Eastern Carriers